RiProG-id/RiProG-AI/README.md

 - New installer algorithm
 - Fixed file missing after install in some device

+2.4 Stable
+- New installation method
+- Fixed file missing after install in some device

 # Source Code

 - RiProG | Telegram